suetarazi/SueTaraziPortfolioSite/README.md

-# basic-server
+# Sue Tarazi's Portfolio Site

-This is Sue's Portfolio Site deployed to Heroku
+This is Sue's Portfolio Site, cloned over from Basic-Server (which is deployed to Heroku).
+This site is now published to AWS.

 ![Sue's Portfolio](https://sue-heroku.herokuapp.com/)